kashyapHebbar/NaturalLanguage/README.md

 The data used for this project is the GoEmotions dataset, comprising 58,000 carefully curated comments extracted from Reddit, labeled into 27 emotion categories and a "neutral" category.

+1. **Text Data**: The dataset consists of textual data that requires processing and vectorization before it can be used for machine learning tasks.

+2. **Preprocessing Steps**:
+   - **Vectorization**: The `TfidfVectorizer` is used to transform the text data into a TF-IDF representation, which suggests that the data includes textual features that need to be quantified for analysis.
+   - **Stop-word Removal**: The preprocessing includes the removal of stopwords, indicating that the dataset contains common English words that are not relevant to the analysis.

+3. **Splitting**: The data is split into training and testing sets, with an 80-20 ratio mentioned in one of the sections, which is a common practice in machine learning to validate the model's performance on unseen data.

+4. **Labeling**: There is a mention of emotion classes and a classification report, which implies that the text data is labeled, possibly for a sentiment analysis or emotion detection task.

+5. **Model Training**: The data is used to train various models, including logistic regression, kNN, and a 1D CNN, which suggests that the dataset is suitable for supervised learning tasks.

+6. **Topic Modeling**: The use of LSA, LDA, and NMF for topic modeling indicates that the dataset is rich enough to extract multiple topics, which could mean that the text comes from a diverse set of documents or a large corpus with varied content.

+7. **Performance Evaluation**: The dataset's complexity and the challenge of the task are hinted at by the moderate performance metrics (accuracy and F1 scores) achieved by the models.

+8. **Emotion Classes**: The dataset seems to have been categorized into different emotion classes, as indicated by the performance evaluation on classes like ‘Neutral’, ‘Empathy’, ‘Elation’, ‘Desire’, ‘Apprehension’, and ‘Confusion’.

 ## Dependencies

 List the libraries and tools used in the project.
 For example: